- Range of petrol and diesel engines available

 The torque on offer is fantastic which means you don’t have to put too much effort into getting up to speed, and it does so smoothly thanks to the excellent automatic gearbox (where fitted).
 The only niggle with this powerplant is that it’s quite noisy and grumbly when pottering around town and getting up to speed.
 However, refinement at speed is excellent thanks to comprehensive insulation, which offsets the noisiness elsewhere.

 When fitted with xDrive, traction when pulling away quickly is also impressive, feeling assured and responsive.

 At the top of the diesel range is the 330d, with 265hp and a whopping 580Nm of torque.
-This engine only uses an automatic gearbox and is rear-wheel drive, with a 0-62mph time of just 5.5 seconds and a limited top speed of 155mph.
+This engine only uses an automatic gearbox, with a 0-62mph time of just 5.5 seconds and a limited top speed of 155mph.

 This currently makes it the fastest accelerating 3 Series to reach 62mph and it certainly feels that way.
 That said, the muscular performance isn’t quite as intimidating as some may expect, with a smooth power delivery that gently pushes you into the seat, rather than delivering its torque in one big shove.

 As an all-round sporting saloon, the 330d is close to being all the car you’ll ever need, with its six-cylinder performance, noise and balanced rear-wheel drive chassis.
 BMW’s xDrive all-wheel drive system is also available with this engine, which should help see you through the winter months, too.